FirebaseExtended/bolt/docs/guide.md

 The Bolt compiler helps developers express the schema and authorization rules for their database using a familiar JavaScript-like language.
 The complete [language reference](language.md) describes the syntax of the language.
-This tutorial introduces the concepts in features of Bolt to introduce developers to the language.
+This tutorial introduces the concepts and features of Bolt to introduce developers to the language.

 # Getting Started